-When a student must be absent from school, the student-upon returning to school-must bring a note signed by the parent that describes the reason for the absence.
+When a student must be absent from school, the student - within 3 days of returning to school - must bring a note signed by the parent that describes the reason for the absence.
 A note signed by the student, even with the parent's permission, will not be accepted unless the student is 18 or older.
+Please note that unless the absence is for a statutorily allowed reason under compulsory attendance laws, the district is not required to excuse any absence even if the parent provides a note explaining the absence.